Allegheny-Ethical-CS/FakeNewsDetection/Contributing.md

 # Contributing to FakeNewsDetection

 Welcome to FakeNewsDetection!
 We would love to see your contributions to the project.
-Please make sure that you adhere to the following guidleines when making a contribution.
+Please make sure that you adhere to the following guidelines when making a contribution.

 ## Code of Conduct